 Exterior stucco.
 When I think of it, I think first of Tudor Revival or maybe Spanish Colonial (Cincinnati could be considered something of a “Tudor Town” but we have some Spanish Colonial homes too!).
 Stucco is more widespread here and elsewhere though.

-Some experts claim that even in the worst-case scenario, a typical stucco finish will last at least 50 years.
+Some experts claim even in the worst-case scenario, a stucco finish will last at least 50 years.
 On the other hand, under the right conditions, stucco can last more than a HUNDRED years!

 Based on the National Park Service’s Preservation Brief #22, here are some general tips for historic stucco repair: